First time visitor? Welcome.

-If you are new to the Cape, or looking for a new community of faith I encourage you to explore our website and then give our church a try.
+If you are new to the Cape, or looking for a new community of faith, we encourage you to explore our website and then give our church a try.

 Many people grew up with a fixed idea of faith and church.
 We look at the Bible with an eye toward modern questions.
 We try to shed new light on the timeless stories of faith.
 This is not your same old church and we do not do religion the same way it has always been done.

 We preserve the traditions that make sense but we also have a very modern feel to our messages.
 For one thing we welcome everyone, without exception.
-If you want to check us out on Sundays when services start up again here is some friendly information about our services.
-Our services include an informal family service at 9 a.m. and a traditional service with choir and sermon at 11 a.m.
+And we encourage you to bring your children!

 What will my first visit be like?